BSc Developmental Biology with Industrial/Professional Experience

 |Available as a free choice unit?||No|

 In this unit you will refresh your knowledge of Human Anatomy through interactive revision lectures and by using online resources.
 You will then build on your existing knowledge and apply it to the clinical and research settings through a series of synoptic lectures.
 Clinicians lecturing on this unit will demonstrate the relevance of anatomy in modern clinical practice.
 Alongside this, you will be exposed to current research methodology in the field of Human Anatomy.
-Topics include; lung cancer diagnosis, management of aortic disease, evolution of the teeth and skull, peritoneal pathologies and anatomical changes in gut inflammation.
+This unit will focus on three main themes; the trunk, skull and skin.

 |Unit title||Unit code||Requirement type||Description|

 |Anatomy of the Special Sense Organs||BIOL21402||Pre-Requisite||Recommended|